-The machines had Atari BASIC built into the ROM of the computer, instead of being loaded in by a cartridge, and a Parallel Bus Interface (PBI) at the back that allowed external expansion.
+The machines had Atari BASIC built into the ROM of the computer, instead of being loaded in by a cartridge, and there was now an improved Parallel Bus Interface (PBI) at the back that allowed external expansion.

-This universal socket allowed tape drives and Disk drives, and the machines of course retained the cartridge slot of the original machines, though carts were no longer kept inside the machine, and of course the basic slot was no longer needed.
+This universal socket allowed tape drives and Disk drives to be connected, and the machines retained one cartridge slot of the original machines, to load in games and software.
+There was no longer need for the BASIC cartridge slot of the previous computers.

-The machines looked similar to the 1200XL, which had been a disaster at retail and in technical terms, meaning that backwards compatibility with the earlier machines was seriously compromised.
+The machine looked similar to the 1200XL, which had been a disaster at retail and also in technical terms, meaning that backwards compatibility with the earlier machines was seriously compromised.
+The faults were rectified by the 800 and 600XL computers.
+The name 600XL is thought to have originally meant to be half of the 1200XL.

 The video game crash in 1983 meant this was no longer a problem as the console market had imploded, but by now the C64 had a great library of games, and was also set up for business use.